Rice: Salt-tolerance

 Much of Bangladesh's rice is grown in low-lying coastal areas where soil salinity is an issue.

 Soil salinity poses a major threat to rice crop productivity, particularly along low-lying coastal areas during the dry season.
 For example, roughly 1 e6ha of the coastal areas of Bangladesh are affected by saline soils.
 These high concentrations of salt can severely affect rice plants' physiology, especially during early stages of growth, and as such farmers are often forced to abandon these areas.

 Progress has been made in developing rice varieties capable of tolerating such conditions; the hybrid created from the cross between the commercial rice variety IR56 and the wild rice species Oryza coarctata is one example.
 O. coarctata can grow in soils with double the limit of salinity of normal varieties, but does not produce edible rice.
 Developed by the International Rice Research Institute, the hybrid variety utilises specialised leaf glands that remove salt into the atmosphere.
 It was produced from one successful embryo out of 34,000 crosses between the two species; this was then backcrossed to IR56 with the aim of preserving the genes responsible for salt tolerance that were inherited from O. coarctata.

 Cold tolerance

 Rice is sensitive to temperatures below 12°C. Sowing takes place once the daily average temperature is reliably above this limit.
 Average temperatures below that reduce growth; if sustained for over four days, germination and seedling growth are harmed and seedlings may die.
 In larger plants subjected to cold, rice blast is encouraged, seriously reducing yield.
 As of 2022, researchers continue to study the mechanisms of chilling tolerance in rice and its genetic basis.
-Cold-tolerant varieties including of risotto rice and basmati rice have been trialled successfully on peaty soil in England in 2025.
+Cold-tolerant varieties including risotto rice and basmati rice have been trialled successfully on peaty soil in England in 2025.
 If, as is probable, global warming raises the temperature by 2°C or more, rice could be grown across the country.